 PERSONALIZED SERVICE – PROVEN RESULTS

-Bode & Collins, P.L.C. serves clients all over Arizona including clients living in Scottsdale, North Scottsdale, Phoenix, Glendale, Tempe, Mesa, Avondale, Cave Creek, Prescott, Flagstaff, Bullhead City, Kingman, and Tucson.
+The Law Office of Chris Bode, P.L.C. serves clients all over Arizona including clients living in Scottsdale, North Scottsdale, Phoenix, Glendale, Tempe, Mesa, Avondale, Cave Creek, Prescott, Flagstaff, Bullhead City, Kingman, and Tucson.
 Although we are based in Scottsdale, we handle cases in all counties including Maricopa County, Pima County, Pinal County, and Yavapai County.

 If you or a loved one has suffered a burn injury, call us today at (480) 355-5020 to schedule a free initial consultation.
 If we take your case we will front all costs and work on a contingency fee, meaning that we don’t get paid unless you do.